andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Dream #2: Laguna finds a key.
 Laguna loses the key (and then `16` when the message says it's lost).
   - Sewer: Unlock gate.
   - Fishermans Horizon: mayor's residence.
+  - Shumi Village: Elder's house, Artisan's house, Sculptor's house.
 - `2190 common_big_metal_door_A`: Dollet: tower door open+close.
 Balamb Garden deck door open?+close, when connected to FH.
 Fishermans Horizon: shop/hotel.
 - `2257 common_big_metal_door_B`: Balamb Garden Training Center doors.
 D-District Prison: Squall's cell door.
-- `2240 common_automatic_sliding_door_A`: Galbadia Garden doors.
+- `2240 common_automatic_sliding_door_A`: Galbadia Garden: all doors, including the one from outside, after the battle of the Gardens.
 Deling hotel door close.
 - `2241 common_automatic_sliding_door_B`: Balamb Garden classroom; door to exit the deck (see dedicated section).
 Train cabins.
 Timber hotel.
 Dollet hotel elevator.
 Deling: Shops.
 Rent-a-car door.
 D-District Prison: cell doors.
+Shumi Village: all doors from the very first screen up to the first house included.
 - `2344 wooden_door_open` and `2343 wooden_door_close`: Balamb town: houses, Junk shop, hotel.
 Caraway's mansion.
 Winhill: houses, and the shop.
 Fishermans Horizon: house of Grease Monkey (artisan/repairman).
+Orphanage flashback, all doors (open sfx only).
 - `2195 wooden_door_bigger_open+close`: Balamb Garden: door to Cid's office.
 Dollet: Pub.
 Hotel.

 Balamb Garden deck:
   - Door from inside the Garden which leads to the stairs which then lead to the deck: `2249`.
   - Door from the deck to the stairs: `2241`.
   - When connected to FH:
-    - Coming from the Garden: `2241+2190`, then the party walks, then `2241+2224`.
+    - Coming from inside the Garden (or from the world map): `2241+2190`, then the party walks, then `2241+2224`.
 	- Entering the Garden: `2241`.